Once the centre of the Ottoman Empire, the modern secular republic was established in the 1920s by nationalist leader Kemal Ataturk.

 At a glance

 - Politics: Prime Minister Recep Tayyip Erdogan of the Islamist AKP began his third term in 2011.
 He has dealt ruthlessly with alleged challenges from the powerful, secularist military.
-His government is now embroiled in corruption claims amid a feud with former allies in the Islam-inspired 'Hizmet' movement
+His government is now embroiled in corruption claims amid a feud with former allies in the Islamic 'Hizmet' movement

 - Economy: The economy has enjoyed strong growth, fuelled by trade and foreign investment.
 Tourism, agriculture and manufacturing are key sectors